 This club will take on the challenge of filming, editing, and producing timely and amazing video recaps of as many of the awesome concerts, assemblies, fairs, and other events taking place here at SHS as possible.

 If you are an Orchestra or Band student who loves to sing, then sign up for the Chorus Club.
-Members will learn the same music as the class and perform with the chorus.
+Members will learn some of the same music as the class and perform with the chorus.
 Club members also travel with the chorus to festivals and competitions.
-In past years, the chorus and club members have participated in competitions in Washington, DC and Nashville, TN.
-Who knows where they will go next!
+In past years, the chorus and club members have participated in competitions in Washington, DC, Nashville, TN, and Orlando, FL.

 Coding is what makes it possible for us to create computer software, apps, video games, robots, and websites.
 Your web browser, your operating system, the apps on your phone, Facebook – they’re all made with code.
 The new Coding Club is a great way to explore all things programming -- learn common programming language, improve your programming skills, create your own apps, and more.
 The club will be project-based and student-driven.
 Learning coding empowers you to do many things you wouldn’t otherwise be able to do; come help get this new club started!

 The Community Service Club hopes to improve the school, community, and state in which we live through positive interaction with the people and environment around us.
 Whether you want to get some experience working in a field you're interested in, want ideas of how you can be helpful to the community, or just need something to do after school with your friends - the community service club is for you!
 Whether you are a leader or a follower, have lots of free time or almost none at all, love working indoors or outside, we can help you find meaningful community service opportunities!